Protocol for seeing clients – Covid-19 Revised (1st June 2022 – withdrawal of guidance for healthcare settings)

 - Practitioners will use the hand sanitiser on the way in.

 - Practitioners will wear appropriate PPE as stipulated by their professional body.
-All practitioners will wear face coverings, preferably moisture resistant face masks, independent of any other requirements.

 - Where more than one treatment room is in use during a session, practitioners need to be mindful of timings of all treatment rooms to ensure social distancing for both clients and practitioners.
 In general, clients will leave directly or via reception.
 If reception is busy, clients should wait in the treatment room with the door open and the receptionist will advise once reception is available.